rajyadav1814/edge-agents/docs/secrets_management.md

 ### 7. Use Secret Management Services

-For more complex applications, consider using dedicated secret management services:
+For more complex applications, consider using dedicated secret management services like HashiCorp Vault, AWS Secrets Manager, or Google Secret Manager:

 ```typescript
 // Example using a hypothetical secret management service